Buyer's guide · Updated May 22, 2026

 - ✓Public scorecard back-checking every top-10 pick vs SPY

-- ✓Congressional trades + elite 13F holdings on Premium
+- ✓Congressional trades + recent insider buys on Premium

 - ✓14-day Premium trial, no credit card